New England Journal of Medicine December 27, 2018

-Olaparib Maintenance Monotherapy in Patients with Newly Diagnosed Advanced Ovarian Cancer and a BRCA Mutation (SOLO-1)
+Maintenance Olaparib in Patients with Newly Diagnosed Advanced Ovarian Cancer (SOLO-1)

-Kathleen N. Moore, Nicoletta Colombo, Giovanni Scambia, et al.
+Kathleen Moore, Nicoletta Colombo, Giovanni Scambia, et al.

 Bottom Line

-In patients with newly diagnosed advanced BRCA-mutated ovarian cancer, maintenance therapy with olaparib significantly prolonged progression-free survival compared to placebo following a clinical response to platinum-based chemotherapy.
+In patients with newly diagnosed advanced ovarian cancer and a BRCA mutation, first-line maintenance therapy with olaparib significantly prolonged progression-free survival by 70% compared to placebo.

 Key Findings

-2. The 3-year progression-free survival rate was 60.4% in the olaparib arm compared to 26.9% in the placebo arm.
+3. The median progression-free survival (PFS) was not reached in the olaparib group, compared to 13.8 months in the placebo group.

 Study Design